 - Two letters of recommendation.

-- Please mark applications “Scott Research Fellowship Application” and submit either by email to Ruth.Steele@wwu.edu or by mail to Ruth Steele, Center for Pacific Northwest Studies, Western Washington University, Bellingham WA 98225-9123.
+- Please send applications via email to Ruth.Steele@wwu.edu or by mail to Ruth Steele, Center for Pacific Northwest Studies, Western Washington University, Bellingham WA 98225-9123.
+Please enter “Scott Research Fellowship Application” in the subject line of email applications.

 - Funds will be awarded after a Fellow(s) has conducted her/his research at CPNWS and delivered their presentation and written statement.